 Your baby’s biggest achievement around the one-year mark is definitely walking (however some babies won’t be ready to take first steps without help until they reach 15 months).
 Thanks to the observation, they also start to use some objects in their intended use, for instance they will take a phone pretending to talk( so you get the green light to buy a toy phone).

-Older babies, at about 18 months age, will most likely start to show interest in more engaging activities that will take his motor skills to the next level.
-He may be enjoying kicking the ball around or drawing on a paper with a thick crayon.
+Older babies, at about 18 months age, will most likely start to show interest in more engaging activities that will take their motor skills to the next level.
+Toddlers may be enjoying kicking the ball around or drawing on a paper with a thick crayon.

 My top picks for 12+ months are: